wp-plugins/woocommerce-custom-coupon-message/readme.txt

 Take a look at the screenshots for the coupon edit screen with the plugin enabled and some examples.

-The meta boxes were implemented using the technique described on this blog post: http://wp.smashingmagazine.com/2011/10/04/create-custom-post-meta-boxes-wordpress/
+The meta box was implemented using the technique described on this blog post: http://wp.smashingmagazine.com/2011/10/04/create-custom-post-meta-boxes-wordpress/

 == Installation ==